F-Hauri/genpassphrase/README.md

 genpassphrase
 =============

-Take clean word from dictionary to build random pass phrase with fixed entropy
+This pass phrase generator take clean words from dictionary to build random phrases and compute entropy.

-In the following of the idea found at: http://xkcd.com/936/
+Follow the idea found at: http://xkcd.com/936/

-There is a perl script that take a `dictionary` file, create a uniq clean (with only lower letters from `a` to `z`) words list and take randoms words to build a pass phrase.
+It is a perl script that take a `dictionary` file, create a uniq cleaned words list (with only flat lower letters from `a` to `z`) take randoms words and compute entropy.

 Syntaxe:
 --------